Adversarial Policies Beat Superhuman Go AIs: Search algorithms Search Algorithms

 Our hard-coded defense modifies KataGo's C++ code to directly remove passing moves from consideration after MCTS, setting their probability to zero.
 Since the victim must eventually pass in order for the game to end, we allow passing to be assigned nonzero probability when there are no legal moves, \emph{or} when the only legal moves are inside the victim's own pass-alive territory.
+We also do not allow the victim to play within its own pass-alive territory---otherwise, after removing highly confident pass moves from consideration, KataGo may play unconfident moves within its pass-alive territory, losing liberties and eventually losing the territory altogether.
 We use a pre-existing function inside the KataGo codebase, {\fontfamily{pcr}\selectfont Board::calculateArea}, to determine which moves are in pass-alive territory.

 The term ``pass-alive territory'' is defined in the KataGo rules as follows~\citep{wu2021katago}: \begin{quote} A \{maximal-non-black, maximal-non-white\} region R is \emph{pass-alive-territory} for \{Black, White\} if all \{black, white\} regions bordering it are pass-alive-groups, and all or all but one point in R is adjacent to a \{black, white\} pass-alive-group, respectively. \end{quote}